rlugojr/raml-generator/README.md

 ## Usage

-The module accepts a map of Handlebars templates, partials and helpers, and exports a function that can be used to generate files from a RAML object and user data.
+The module accepts a map of functions (usually compiled templates, such as Handlebars) and helper functions, and returns a function that will generate files given an instance of the RAML 1 parser API.

 For an example module, take a look at the [raml-javascript-generator](https://github.com/mulesoft-labs/raml-javascript-generator).

 ### JavaScript Usage